 - Progressive Democrats of Somerville

 - Since I first ran for alderman at large,The Somerville Journal, has endorsed each of my candidacies.
-In its issue of October 15, 2015, in endorsing me, the Journal stated, White . . . continued to do excellent work on the board. . .,continuing to keep the board focused and a check on the mayor as its president.
-Two years ago, on October 24, 2013 in endorsing me it stated, Bill White, especially during his tenure as board president this year; has been the most vocal check on proposals and plans from the mayor’s office and the most willing to scrutinize details, down to line by line readings of the budget.
+In its issue of October 15, 2015, in endorsing me for the last election, the Journal stated, White . . . continued to do excellent work on the board. . .,continuing to keep the board focused and a check on the mayor as its president.
+Four years ago, on October 24, 2013 in endorsing me it stated, Bill White, especially during his tenure as board president this year; has been the most vocal check on proposals and plans from the mayor’s office and the most willing to scrutinize details, down to line by line readings of the budget.
 The aldermen are often accused, sometimes by themselves, of being a rubber stamp for the mayor’s policies and White has led this year’s turn away from that designation.

 - The Somerville Times in its October 28, 2015 edition had this to say, William A. White Jr., who is currently the President of the Board of Alderman and who has been re-elected President several years, gets our endorsement because of his knowledge of rules and is one who knows how to be the person who can expedite the meetings.
 One thing you have to hand to Bill is his uncanny way sometimes of seeing the bigger picture and knowing how to get answers.
 Bill knows how to ask those questions that some might not get and see the bigger picture better than most.
 Bill White’s experience on the board and his being able to address the real issues of what is going on in the city is one of the reasons he’s been called the so-called brains of the Board of Aldermen.
 We support him and endorse Bill White for one of your four votes for At Large.